priss101/ucsb-ds-capstone-2022.github.io/ucsb_ds_capstone_projects_2022/projects/evidation_eric/update2.md

 Since our team did not have access to the wearable data until week 8, we were tasked with simulating ground truths for the [Kaggle data](https://www.kaggle.com/) (website that contains free datasets).
 The goal here was to see if we could predict correlations among variables—specifically sleep and stress—and then transfer the same logic and applications onto the real data set.

 ## Strategy
 Our strategy was to pick two people to simulate data, while the rest of the team tried to determine the relationship—if any—using models and other methods.
 We utilized linear regression and logistic regression methods to generate the ground truths.
-For linear regression, we used the sleep variable's $beta$ coefficient (as there was only one variable for stress) and added noise for realism.
-For logistic regression, we also manipulated the $\beta$ coefficient.
-The $\beta$ value determines how strong a relationship is between a predictor(s) and its response.
+For linear regression, we used the sleep variable's [\beta] coefficient (as there was only one variable for stress) and added noise for realism.
+For logistic regression, we also manipulated the [\beta] coefficient.
+The [\beta$] value determines how strong a relationship is between a predictor(s) and its response.

 For the Oura ring data, two sets of data were simulated.
 Both datasets simulated fake stress scores based off of the real sleep scores from the oura ring.